New to Childminding? – Start Here

 - Flyers, business cards, posters, community notice boards, your car, etc

-Take a look at the Parent Information & Marketing Pack for some useful templates and marketing ideas:
+Take a look at the Service Information & Marketing Pack for some useful templates and marketing ideas:

 Try not to feel disappointed if business is slow to start.
 It is tough being a new childminder but as time goes on your reputation will proceed you and before long, confidence will build as families get to know you and the quality of service that you provide.